huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 Not as fast as those posted on the discussion thread of Project Euler.

+* 024

+You can rely on the powerful `itertools` package provided by python.
+However, I choose another way out.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].